Leave this site

 Our engagement with schools is strength-based and trauma-informed in line with best-practice evidence and research.
 Our approach is informed by guidance from Surrey County Council and the PSHE Association and supports the development of a Surrey Healthy Schools approach.

-A brand new educational toolkit for YEOs has been created with session plans professionally written to enhance the pupils’ learning experience.
+An updated and refreshed educational toolkit for YEOs has been created with session plans professionally written to enhance the pupils’ learning experience.

-For Year 4 pupils the main learning points are:
+For Year 4 (8-9 years) pupils the main learning points are:

-For Year 7 pupils, the main learning points are:
+For Year 7 (11-12 years) pupils, the main learning points are:

 Each session includes the opportunity to ask questions about topics important to them, as well as try on police uniform and engage with police officers in a positive way.